VihangaN/hacktoberfest-2023/README.md

 # Hacktober Fest 2023 Weather App

 Welcome to the Hacktober Fest 2023 Weather App project!
 This open-source project aims to create a weather application with a world map, allowing users to select a country from a dropdown menu and providing automatic IP detection to display the user's country and weather information.
-We invite you to contribute to this project as part of Hacktober Fest 2023, which begins on October 26th!
+We invite you to contribute to this project as part of Hacktober Fest 2023, which begins on October!

 ## Project Overview